lyst/MakingLyst/code-reviews/README.md

 #### Prioritise code review highly

 **It's one of the most important things you can work on**.
 The only things that should come ahead of it are time critical work such as fixing availability problems or dealing with high priority requests from customers.
-This means you should expect to spend some time every day doing reviews and that you will probably need to spend 2-3 sessions per day replying to PRs and reading other peoples code.
+This means you should expect to spend some time every day doing reviews and that you will probably need to spend 2-3 sessions per day replying to PRs and reading other people's code.

 #### Be thorough